nickjackolaisen/BusinessInitiaitive/_posts/llc/2023-08-09-llc_financial_management.md

 With the tips and strategies outlined in this article, you can take control of your finances and set yourself up for long-term success.

 Have questions?

-[Reach out to Business Initiative here](https://www.businessinitiative.org/contact/) or send us a direct message on X
+<a href="https://www.businessinitiative.org/contact/" target="_blank">Reach out to Business Initiative here</a>

+or, send us a direct message on X

 <br>
 <a href="https://twitter.com/intent/tweet?screen_name=BisInitiative&ref_src=twsrc%5Etfw" class="twitter-mention-button" data-size="large" data-show-count="false">Tweet to @BisInitiative</a><script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>
 <br>